Hello everyone, welcome back to Season 2 of the Marketing Mindset Club podcast.

 AirBnB’s audience is expected to fall by 60% in the US this year, and I would expect the same is probably true here in the UK and the same trend is probably happening for lots of self-catering accommodation providers.
 It echos the same behaviour we’re seeing in travel behaviour.
 Statisa estimated that travel & tourism revenue in the UK will almost halve this year from around 40bn to 20bn.
 If you’re in this market place there’s no doubt the audience available and willing to travel this year has decreased.
 The main thing you can do if your venue is open and you have services to provide is to address travellers’ main concern - safety.
 They need to know more about your cleaning procedures, social distancing and safety precautions than ever before.
 It might seem like the most boring content and ad messaging you’ve ever done, but we discussed how brands are adopting this approach and getting results with it in season 1 episode 3.

 Google just published an article about changing video trends that have emerged as a result of the pandemic.
 They noticed that people were turning to video to meet their immediate needs of coping with social isolation, replicating essential services like learning and keeping things they are passionate about alive.
-I found this piece fascinating because they partnered with Susan Kresnicka, a U.S.-based cultural anthropologist who shared a framework for understanding consumer behavior.
+I found this piece fascinating because they partnered with Susan Kresnicka, a U.S.-based cultural anthropologist who shared a framework for understanding consumer behaviour.
 It relates to three core needs that all people experience: self-care, social connection, and identity.

-They discovered that people were gravtiating towards nature sounds and dream sounds videos and that food content was increasingly popular as people sought to cook new dishes at home while the restaurants were closed.
+They discovered that people were gravitating towards nature sounds and dream sounds videos and that food content was increasingly popular as people sought to cook new dishes at home while the restaurants were closed.
 The ‘with me’ category of content, like ‘get ready with me’, saw a 600% growth in views since March as we humans try to maintain some feeling of social connection.
 Tour videos were also more highly viewed, such as museum tours, as people tried to enrich their social experiences and connections with virtual visits to places of interest.

 The third category of consumer behaviour, identity, is a littler harder to define in terms of behaviour outcomes.
 How to cut your own hair videos grew in popularity, as did other specialised skill-sharing and belief-related content - all key to discovering who we are.
 So, what does this mean for your future content?
 In the article, Kresnicka recommends refocusing on some fundamental principles and I quote: